Pediatric Hematology-Oncology Fellowship

 Solid Tumor Oncology Service

 All solid tumor patients (including neuro-oncology) are admitted to this service.
 The duties of the fellow are the same as on the Leukemia-Lymphoma service.
-He/she works with the medical care team under the supervision of the attending, and is responsible for in-house consults on solid tumor patients.
+The fellow works with the medical care team under the supervision of the attending, and is responsible for in-house consults on solid tumor patients.

 Patients with hematologic conditions are admitted to this service.
 The duties of the fellow are the same as on the above services.
 The fellow works with the hematology attending and pediatric resident team in the care of hematology admissions and performs all in-house hematology consultations under the supervision of the attending.
 Once a week the fellow attends the comprehensive hemophilia clinic.
 In addition, the fellow reviews new patient referrals to the hematology program and assists in triaging patients, seeing some of these in the Hematology New Referral Clinic under the supervision of attending hematologists.